Lonny Chapman: Early years

 Chapman was the son of Elmer and Eunice Chapman, He was born on October 1, 1920, in Tulsa, Oklahoma, but lived thereafter in Joplin, Missouri.
 He graduated from Joplin High School and, in 1940, from Joplin Junior College.
-He enlisted in the United States Marine Corps and served in the South Pacific during World War II.
+He enlisted in the United States Marine Corps the day after the attack on Pearl Harbor and served in the South Pacific during World War II.
+He served for 5 years.
 In 1947, Chapman graduated with a BFA degree from the University of Oklahoma at Norman.
-Then in 1947 he hitchhiked with Dennis Weaver, his best friend at the university, to New York City, where he landed the role of Turk in Come Back, Little Sheba.
+Then in 1947, he hitchhiked with Dennis Weaver, his best friend at the university, to New York City, where he landed the role of Turk in Come Back, Little Sheba.